Scottish health service costs

 About this release

-The information is derived from data collection templates and Scottish Financial Returns (SFRs) compiled by NHS boards.
-Historic costs have been expressed both in ‘cash terms’ and in ‘real terms’ (adjusting for inflation).
-To obtain ‘real terms’ figures, the costs have been divided by an adjustment factor (the ‘GDP deflator (external website)’) determined by HM Treasury, real terms costs therefore show approximately what the services provided in that year would have cost in financial year 2020/21, after making an adjustment for inflation.
+Historic costs can be expressed in ‘real terms’ (adjusting for inflation).
+To obtain ‘real terms’ figures, the costs have been divided by an adjustment factor (the ‘GDP deflator’) determined by HM Treasury.
+Real terms costs therefore estimate approximately what the services provided in that year would have cost in financial year 2021/22, after making an adjustment for inflation.

-The next release of this publication will be 21 February 2023.
+The next release of this publication is to be confirmed.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.